 Guest accommodation consists of six standard suites and three family suites.
 These are charmingly termed ‘legae’, which means ‘little house’ in the Tswana language.
 All are constructed using timber, brick, thatch, and glass.
 Inside, you’ll find a spacious bedroom, with double bed or twin beds, mosquito netting, a standing fan, a couple of easy chairs, and an open fireplace.
 Other amenities include a direct dial telephone and broadband access.
 There’s a dressing area too, and the en-suite washroom contains a separate flush toilet, washbasin, shower, and freestanding bathtub with shower attachment.
-Double doors from the bedroom lead out onto a gorgeous sundeck, which is perfect for relaxing and enjoying your views of a popular waterhole.
+Double doors from the bedroom lead out onto a gorgeous sundeck, which is perfect for relaxing and enjoying your views of one of the popular waterholes.
 Each of the three family suites offers an extra en-suite bedroom, in addition to a central lounge flowing out onto a lovely shady terrace!

 Motse’s communal lodge is made out of the same materials as the guest legae.
-The interiors include a pleasant lounge, featuring comfortable sofas and armchairs around coffee tables, elegant floor lighting, and a cosy fireplace.
+The interiors include a large open sided lounge, featuring comfortable sofas and armchairs around coffee tables, elegant floor lighting, and a cosy fireplace.
 This space is open plan to the dining area, where guests enjoy delicious meals!
 It’s also adjacent to the bar, which is well stocked with a variety of drinks, not least a selection of South African wines from Motse’s own cellar.
-Both lounge and dining areas extend onto a large deck, where you can recline and dine while marvelling at the scenery!
+Both lounge and dining areas extend onto a large deck, where you can relax and dine while marvelling at the scenery!
 On the lodge’s mezzanine level, there’s a library complete with satellite television.
 Just a short distance from the main building, there’s a spa, providing soothing massages, mani-pedis, facials, and more.
 Its setting includes a yoga pavilion, an outdoor patio, and even a secret garden.
 Fitness fans can make good use of the gym, which has not only a great range of equipment but also amazing views through wide windows.
 Finally, Motse has a very inviting heated swimming pool!

 ACTIVITIES AT TSWALU MOTSE: